Using Lookup Files

 Using Lookups with Auto-updated Files

-For example, in the diagram below, a scheduled search is used to generate results that are uploaded as a file as part of the action:
+In the following diagram, a scheduled search is used to generate results that are uploaded as a file as part of the action:

 %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%% graph LR r["Lookup Repository"] ss("Scheduled Search") uf[["Upload File"]] pq["Query"] j("readFile()") r --> ss ss --> uf uf --> j pq <-->j